THE ALBUM

 We live double lives.
 At least that’s how it can feel.

-It’s fair to say that there is often a fine line in our existence that separates luck from damnation.
+And there’s often a fine line in our existence that separates luck from damnation.
 For this reason, we are all lucky and damned.

 What’s the story?